pghalliday/node-BrowserStackTunnel/README.md

 - should error if stopped before started
 - should error if no server listening on the specified host and port
 - should error if started when already running
+- should error if user provided an invalid key
+- should download new jar if promted that a new version exists, hence auto download doesnt work

 ## Installation